Card-Forge/forge/CONTRIBUTING.md

 #### Proguard update

-Proguard 7.5.0 is included with the project (proguard.jar) under forge-gui-android > tools and supports Java 17.
+Standalone Proguard 7.6.0 is included with the project (proguard.jar) under forge-gui-android > tools and supports up to Java 23 (latest android uses Java 17).

 #### Android Build